raspberrypilearning/pixel-art-unplugged/en/step_6.md

 Can you create and then encode a pixel art image which has more than one colour?

-DESIGN - Can this hint section be in a box?
-It would be nice if we could find away of obscuring it (upside down maybe?), the code club books uses the special glasses, if not dont worry.

 --- hints ---

 --- hint ---